techcommdude/Swagger_Docs/README.md

 # Swagger documentation portfolio

-A Twitter-like social network website for making posts and following users.
+To do.

-This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://farnellg-social-network.herokuapp.com/">https://farnellg-social-network.herokuapp.com/</a>
+This project is deployed on Heroku (please have patience since the instance is likely sleeping but will wake up after a few seconds): <a href="https://swagger-docs.herokuapp.com/dist_wfm">https://swagger-docs.herokuapp.com/dist_wfm</a>

 Here's a brief screencast of the Swagger docs in this repository: